Logo

 Break free from the most damaging autism myths that keep parents stuck and kids from getting the help they deserve.
 Learn what autism really looks like, what actually drives behaviors, and how Regulation First Parenting™ supports your child’s brain and emotional development.

-If you’re listening today and feeling confused, overwhelmed, or even a little scared by all the autism myths floating around, take a deep breath—I’ve got you.
-I’ve spent more than three decades working with autistic kids and their families, and what breaks my heart most is how misinformation delays support.
-Parents see the signs, trust their instincts, and still get brushed off.
-And yet, early understanding—not fear—is what opens the door to real healing and progress.
+If you’re feeling overwhelmed or confused by all the myths around autism, this is for you.
+I’ve spent over three decades working with autistic kids and their families, and I see the same thing over and over: misinformation delays support.
+Parents notice the signs, trust their instincts, and still get brushed off.
+Early understanding, not fear is what helps kids thrive.

-In this episode, I’m breaking down the myths that keep kids from being accurately identified and supported.
-You’ll learn what autism is, what it isn’t, and why calming the brain first is the foundation for connection, learning, and emotional resilience.
+In this episode, I’ll break down common myths, explain what autism really is, and show why calming the brain first is essential for connection, learning, and emotional growth.

 How do I know if my child’s behavior is autism or something else?